rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-013/index.md

 of writing) and it also supports all the new shader stages (both ray tracing and mesh/task shaders) as well as the existing ones.

-We wanted to reduce our reliance on C and C++ unsafe libraries and at the same time we needed to support newer features that were slow to become available in the existing `spirv-reflect` library.
-Our primary use-case for this library is in conjecture with the Rust wrapper around the DirectX Shader Compiler ([dxc]), called [hassle-rs] that we've also built.
+Traverse Research  wanted to reduce their reliance on C and C++ unsafe libraries and at the same time we needed to support newer features that were slow to become available in the existing `spirv-reflect` library.
+The primary use-case for this library is in conjecture with the Rust wrapper around the DirectX Shader Compiler ([dxc]), called [hassle-rs] that Traverse Research also built.

 [Traverse Research]: https://traverseresearch.nl
 [rspirv-reflect]: https://github.com/Traverse-Research/rspirv-reflect